 Liftech's scope included wharf review for the landbased crane loadings and submittal calculations; development of the dismantling plan including strength and stability review, boom lowering procedure, rigging arrangements and details; and construction support with site visits.
 The boom removal procedure takes advantage of the articulation linkages that simplified removal by lowering the waterside boom segment to a vertical position.
 Reference: Power Engineering Construction Company Alameda, California, USA

-Port of New Orleans, Louisiana
+Port of New Orleans Wharf Analysis Port of New Orleans, Louisiana

 Global Rigging & Transport unloaded two Doosan cranes at the Port of New Orleans using a dolly system.